Tech-at-DU/ACS-1220-Authentication-and-Associations/Assignments/final-project.md

 So far this term, we've completed projects in order to practice skills in isolation.
 But it's also important to be able to put it all together!
 This project will give you a chance to practice what we've learned while also creating a portfolio project that you can show off to employers.

-Students can opt to complete the final project solo, or with one additional partner.
-Regardless, all students in this class MUST:
-- Commit and push to GitHub a minimum of 10 times
-- Commit history of commits over several days
-- PROJECTS WITH LESS THAN 48 HOURS OF COMMIT HISTORY WILL NOT BE ACCEPTED

 ## Proposal

 Complete your project proposal on [Gradescope](https://www.gradescope.com/).

-## Starter code
+## Starter Code

 You may use the starter code [here](https://github.com/Tech-at-DU/ACS-1220-Project-Starter) to begin your project.

+You may also start from scratch.

 ## Requirements

+**Students can opt to complete the final project solo, or with one additional partner**.

+Regardless, all students in this class MUST:
+- Commit and push to GitHub a **MINIMUM** of 10 times
+- Commit history of commits over **SEVERAL** days
+- PROJECTS WITH **LESS THAN 48 HOURS OF COMMIT HISTORY** WILL NOT BE ACCEPTED

-Your project should include the following:
+**Your project should include the following**:

 - At least 3 models (including `User` model)
 - At least 3 forms (including login/signup)